zephir-lang/zephir-docs/en/closures.rst

         }
     }

-A short syntax is available to define closures:
+A short syntax is also available to define closures:

 .. code-block:: zephir